quantumcycle/expedit/README.md

 I created this library after trying to use [Watermill](https://watermill.io/) in a work project.
 I found Watermill to be a great library, but it's designed for more complex use cases where intricate routing is required between multiple Publishers and Subscribers.
 My use cases were a bit simpler, but still, I liked some of the concepts in Watermill, like the use of middleware and the ability to integrate with multiple message brokers.
-So I decided to create this library to provide a simpler interface for interacting with message brokers.
+So I decided to create this library to provide a simpler and lower level interface for message brokers.

 Also, Expedit takes the opposite approach to Watermill when it comes to abstractions.
 Watermill tries to abstract all implementation to a single interface.
-Expedit has a very simplement interface, but you keep the ability to use the underlying implementation features and particularities.
+Expedit has a very simple interface, but you keep the ability to use the underlying implementation features and particularities.
 One example of this is that with GCP PubSub, if you want to subscribe to messages, you don't actually have to know from which topic the messages are coming from.
 With Watermill, the library has that Topic/Subscription abstraction baked in the abstraction, so even though you don't need to know the topic, you still need to provide it when creating the subscriber.
 With